eya-sghaier/InnovaTrip/README.md

 #### 1. Get all tourists' names
 - **Query Purpose**: Retrieves all individuals of type `Tourist` and their names using the `foaf:name` property.
-- **Expected Results**: A list of tourists with their associated names.
+- ** Results**: A list of tourists with their associated names.

 #### 2. Get all bookings and their prices
 - **Query Purpose**: Retrieves every `Booking` and its corresponding `price`.
-- **Expected Results**: A table with bookings and their associated price values.
+- ** Results**: A table with bookings and their associated price values.

 #### 3. Get all reviews with their text
 - **Query Purpose**: Fetches all `Review` instances and displays the written content (`reviewText`).
-- **Expected Results**: A list of reviews and the text written by tourists.
+- ** Results**: A list of reviews and the text written by tourists.

 #### 4. Get all media and their URLs
 - **Query Purpose**: Lists all media elements (images, videos, etc.) and their associated URLs.
-- **Expected Results**: A list of media entries with their respective media URLs.
+- ** Results**: A list of media entries with their respective media URLs.

 #### 5. Get all transport services and their prices
 - **Query Purpose**: Filters transport services like Bus, Train, Taxi, and CarRental and shows their prices.
-- **Expected Results**: A table with transport types and their prices.
+- ** Results**: A table with transport types and their prices.

 #### 6. Get all bookings and their dates
 - **Query Purpose**: Displays each booking and the corresponding date of the reservation.
-- **Expected Results**: A list of bookings along with their booking dates.
+- ** Results**: A list of bookings along with their booking dates.

 #### 7. Get all service providers with their ratings
 - **Query Purpose**: Lists all individuals or entities that are `ServiceProvider`s with their given `rating`.
-- **Expected Results**: A table of service providers and how they are rated.
+- ** Results**: A table of service providers and how they are rated.

 #### 8. Find tourists who are younger than 30
 - **Query Purpose**: Filters tourists whose `age` is less than 30.
-- **Expected Results**: A list of younger tourists with their age displayed.
+- ** Results**: A list of younger tourists with their age displayed.

 ---